 Chasing after this type of emotion is very dangerous.
 Not only is it a threat to your current marriage, this type of thinking threatens any future hope you may have for a lasting relationship.

 “What right do you have to destroy my dreams?”
 I asked my wife.
 It was a question I felt very strongly about many years ago when she wanted to end our marriage.
 And it is a question I still feel very strongly about today.

 I take the marriage vows very serious.
 I believe the vows are promises of commitment to see the marriage through even the toughest of times.
 Vows like “for better or worse, in sickness or health, for richer or poorer,” are meant to foretell our commitment to the marriage and our spouse with the presumption that there is a good chance we will face any number of trials that will test our resolve to stay committed to the marriage.

 Commitment in marriage is an absolute essential for a marriage to last.
-It’s the promise we make to each other, “until death do us part,” that gives us the hope of going the distance of being married for life.
-And even if we are challenged with very difficult circumstances, it is this promise of commitment that sees us through.
-In Life decisions, I talked about my own hopes for a lifelong marriage and how commitment seen me through some difficult times.
+It’s the promise we make to each other, “until death does us part,” that gives us the hope of going the distance of being married for life.
+And when we are challenged with very difficult circumstances we find out how committed we really are.
+In Life decisions, I talked about my own hopes for a lifelong marriage and how commitment has seen me through some difficult times.
 All marriages start out with this vision of going the distance of being married for life.
-Read more